Why The Experts Think Your Retirement Plan is Broken

 Wall Street is an eight-block-long street in the financial district of Manhattan, in New York City.
 The term "Wall Street" is now used as a term to encompass the financial markets of the United States as a whole – the largest financial market on earth, and the one which sets the standard for investing worldwide.
 So, when the financial powerhouses on Wall Street say something, the world pays attention.

 Heavyweights including JP Morgan, Charles Schwab, Research Affiliates, Northern Trust Asset Management, Kiplinger, and Morningstar have all published 2022 forecasts predicting lower-than-typical asset returns for years to come.
-These have been supported by similar predications from local investment research houses and consultancies, including MyFiduciary.
+These have been supported by similar predications from local investment research houses and consultancies, including Mapua.
 Those research houses that have issued predictions in the last few months are listed below.

 Morningstar, as at June 2022